 I had a patient who was originally planned to undergo breast augmentation by myself after a holiday to Bangkok.
 Unfortunately, she followed her friend to a Thai surgeon who, in her own words, gave her 10 minutes to pick an implant from a tray of implants, then proceeded to perform the breast augmentation on her an hour later.

 As expected, she was dissatisfied with the size, shape and symmetry after the procedure.
 I had to replace those breast implants when she returned to see me.

 3. Non-accredited doctors performing breast augmentation

 Doctors performing the surgery abroad may not even be accredited plastic surgeons.
-I’ve visited clinics in Korea (where I did my fellowship), Thailand and China, and I’ve personally seen cosmetic surgery clinics helmed by general surgeons, dermatalogists, general practitioners and so on.
+I’ve visited clinics in Korea (where I did my fellowship), Thailand, and China, and I’ve personally seen cosmetic surgery clinics helmed by general surgeons, dermatologists, general practitioners and so on.
 You may not even realize that a non-plastic surgeon is putting in your breast implants because you are unfamiliar with the language.

 This problem isn’t unique to only Thailand, China and Korea – it’s prevalent even in the United States.
 MOH however, has strict regulations against non-accredited doctors performing breast augmentation in Singapore.

 What are the benefits of breast augmentation in Singapore?

 1. No language barriers